CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Overall-Network-Health.md

 Each of the `netq check` commands perform a set of validation tests appropriate to the protocol or element being validated.

-To view the list of tests run for a given protocol or service, use either `netq show <protocol/service> unit-tests` or perform a tab completion on `netq check <protocol/service> [include|exclude]`.
+To view the list of tests run for a given protocol or service, use either `netq show unit-tests <protocol/service>` or perform a tab completion on `netq check <protocol/service> [include|exclude]`.

 This section describes these tests.